 A subset of medial temporal lobe neurons showed significantly different activities between fixations on targets versus distractors [1-TXT].

 LAB MEDIA: Figure 3EF – Authors, please provide a version of only the E and F panels of figure 3, without the “E” and “F” labels.
 If you have flattened this figure, please submit it in its original file format as unflattened, layered images so that different components can be emphasized in the video.
-TEXT: 50/228; 21.9%; binomial P < 10−20
+TEXT: 50/228; 21.9%; binomial P < 10−20 The new figure has been uploaded.

 Furthermore, one type of such target neuron had a greater response to targets relative to distractors… [1] whereas the other had a greater response to distractors relative to targets [2].